grafana/loki/docs/sources/clients/promtail/stages/limit.md

 ---
 # `limit` stage

-The `limit` stage is a ratelimit stage that lets you throttle logs based on several options.
+The `limit` stage is a rate limiting stage throttles logs based on several options.

 ## Limit stage schema